 Statistical methods become useful where our prior knowledge of data structure ends.
 They necessarily rely on the available data sample.
 With respect to economic trends, they can accomplish two major goals: dimension reduction and nowcasting.

 - Dimension reduction condenses the information content of a multitude of data series into a small manageable set of factors or functions.
 This reduction is important for forecasting with macro variables because many data series have only limited and highly correlated information content. (view post here).

 - Nowcasting tracks a meaningful macroeconomic trend in a timely and consistent fashion.
 An important challenge for macro trend indicators is timeliness.
 Unlike financial market data, economic series have monthly or quarterly frequency, giving only 4-12 observations per year.
 For example, GDP growth, the broadest measure of economic activity, is typically only published quarterly with one to three months delay.
 Hence, it is necessary to integrate lower and higher-frequency indicators and to make use of data releases with different time lags.

-It is important to measure local macroeconomic trends with a global perspective.
-Just looking at domestic indicators is almost never appropriate in an integrated global economy.
-As a simple example, inflation trends have increasingly become a global phenomenon, as a consequence of globalization and convergent monetary policy regimes.
-Over the past three decades local inflation has typically been drifting towards global trends in the wake of deviations (view post here).
+It is important to measure local macroeconomic trends from a global perspective.
+Just looking at domestic indicators is rarely appropriate in an integrated global economy.
+As a simple example, inflation trends have increasingly become a global phenomenon due to globalization and convergent monetary policy regimes.
+Over the past three decades, local inflation has typically been drifting towards global trends in the wake of deviations (view post here).
 As an example of the global effects of small-country shocks, “capital flow deflection” is a useful conceptual factor for emerging markets that stipulates that one country’s capital inflow restrictions are likely to increase the inflows into other similar countries (view post here).
-In order to measure this effect, one needs to build a time series of capital controls in all major economies in order to distil the specific impact on a single currency.
+In order to measure this effect, one needs to build a time series of capital controls in all major economies in order to distill the specific impact on a single currency.